 Well all you need to do is add an extra word – highlighted in red – to your existing search code and your site will able to accept voice based input.

 Add Speech Input to your Search Box

 <form method="get" action="http://www.google.com/search"> <input type="text" name="q" size="30" x-webkit-speech/> <input type="submit" value="Google Search" /> </form>

-Try a live demo – click the microphone icon, speak and hit enter:
+Live demo – click the microphone icon and speak

 You may also find a live speech-enabled search box on the site’s homepage.
 When you are done speaking, the audio is sent to Google servers where it gets transcribed and delivered as plain text.

 Currently, only Google Chrome supports the HTML speech input API and thus, the microphone icon will only be visible to users who are accessing your site through Chrome.
 If they are using a different browser, they’ll see the standard search box.

 The speech input attribute that does all the magic – x-webkit-speech – works with <input> fields only but there’s an easy workaround that will help you enable voice support for any other text field the <textarea> tag.

 Also see: Dictation – Online Speech Recognition